 Biography for John Carroll

-John D. Carroll is a biotech analyst with 32 years of prize-winning experience in journalism.
-Appointed editor of FierceBiotech in 2003, he has covered genomics, biotechnology, healthcare and other business topics for Managed Care, American Banker, Small Times, and Local Business.com, He has also contributed stories from Central America and Ireland to the Dallas Morning News and Time and wrote for the Houston Press and other leading publications.
-He spent six years as editor and publisher of the Dallas Business Journal, was publisher of Texas Business and early in his career was part of a Pulitzer Prize-winning team of reporters and editors at the Kansas City Star & Times.
-He enjoys hiking, traveling and spending time with his family.
-Carroll is based in Vermont and Texas and can be reached at john@fiercemarkets.com.
+John D. Carroll is a biotech analyst with 36 years of experience in journalism that’s taken him all over the world--and back again.
+Appointed editor of FierceBiotech in 2003, he has covered everything from city hall in Kansas City, KS, to biotech in London.
+He contributed stories from Central America and Ireland to the Dallas Morning News and Time and wrote for the Houston Press and a medley of other publications.
+He spent six years as editor and then publisher of the Dallas Business Journal, was publisher of Texas Business for a brief stint and early in his career was part of a big team of reporters and editors at the Kansas City Star & Times that investigated the deadly 1981 disaster at a local Hyatt Regency.
+The newspapers won a 1982 Pulitzer for their collective work.
+Carroll lives in Vermont and travels frequently.
+He can be reached at [email protected].
 Follow @JohnCFierce on Twitter.

 Articles by John Carroll